amosdudley/weblog/_posts/2019-07-31-Casting Glass from 3D Printed Molds.md

 How can you turn a digital model into glass?
 Kilncasting is best answer I've found.
 When you kilncast glass, you make a <a href="https://en.wikipedia.org/wiki/Refractory">refractory</a> mold, place chunks of glass in the mold, and then heat it to about 1500°F, until the glass runs like honey and fills the void.

 - If you’re a 3D printing person, and not a glass artist yet, this is something that you can do with access to a glass fusing kiln.
-As around at your local makerspaces or glass studios.
+Ask around at your local makerspaces or glass studios.
 They also just aren’t that <a href="https://www.paragonweb.com/FireFly_Digital.cfm">expensive</a>.
 Heck, you can even fuse glass in a <a href="https://www.amazon.com/Large-Microwave-Kiln-Glass-Fusing/dp/B012EV9LES">microwave</a>.

 - If you’re a fine arts person, you can use basically any 3D printer to make glass art (along with a kiln, same as above).
 Again, makerspaces or university fab labs are your friend.
 You definitely don’t need digital skills to cast glass, but they open a lot of new doors in terms of form, texture, and precision.